empirical-org/Empirical-Core/pull_request_template.md

 (Please provide links to any relevant Notion card(s) relevant to this PR.)

 ### What have you done to QA this feature?
-(Provide enough detail that a reviewer could assess whether additional QA should be done.)
+(Provide enough detail that a reviewer could assess whether additional QA should be done.
+For larger projects, additionally use the Engineer Feature Testing Notion template)

 PR Checklist | Your Answer
 ------------ | -------------